Sunanda1/Analysis_of_Smart_meter_London/README.md

 # Analysis_of_Smart_meter_readings_in_London

+## Overview:
 <p> The goal of this analysis is to understand energy consumption pattern in London.
 The dataset consisted of 5,566 London households and their energy consumption between November 2011 and February 2014.
 The readings for each household were taken every half hour.
 Households in UK have been allocated to CACI ACORN(Classification of Residential Neighborhoods) categories, which is a geo-demographic segmentation of UK's population.
 There are 6 such categories.
-Each of these 6 categories are further divided into 3 groups, making a total of 18 groups.
-For this analysis, households belonging to 'Affluent Achievers', 'Comfortable Communities' and 'Urban Adversity' categories were only considered.
+Each of these 6 categories are further divided into groups, making a total of 18 groups.
 More information about ACORN groups can be found <a href="https://acorn.caci.co.uk/what-is-acorn">here</a>.</p>

 <p>UK's energy tariff plans are categorized into two groups: Dynamic Time of Use and Standard.
 The Dynamic Time of Use plan is set up in such a way that each household is informed in advance of the specific times when their electricity tariff would be higher or lower than normal price– High (67.20p/kWh), Low (3.99p/kWh) or normal (11.76p/kWh).
 The Standard plan has a constant flat rate(14.228p/kWh) throughout the day. </p>